hashxim/hconMD/Work_MD/Choosing Career That Fulfills you.md

 `Summary`

 # Common approaches that DOESN'T work
-## Choosing career based on financial gain
+- **Choosing career based on financial gain** - Choosing not because of interest in actual work but because of the financial opportunity available.
+One doesn't look at the culture of these companies, career path, work-life balance, day-to-day tasks, personality type needed.
-Choosing not because of interest in actual work but because of the financial opportunity available.
-One doesn't look at the culture of these companies, career path, work-life balance,
+- **Enterpreneurship

 ---